RJ722/marcgg.github.com/_posts/2018-05-30-vulture-how-to.md

 > PS: It later turned out that I didn't actually had any bulbs, the ones' I had bought were already martyred in my brother's quest to see what would happen to the filament if we crack the glass open, genius it was!

-Later, when I found Vulture, I realised the worth the tool which could fumigate for me.
+Later, when I found Vulture, I realised the worth of a tool which could do such fumigation for me.

 ## Introduction

-By now, it must've been pretty clear what what exactly does Vulture do - it cleans up stuff, chops dead code.
-But, this statement begs the answer that what exactly is dead code?
+By now, it must've been pretty clear  what exactly does Vulture do - it cleans up stuff, chops dead code.
+But, this statement begs the question that what exactly is dead code?

 #### What is dead code?